-While there’s a growing concern about the conservation of water in today’s times, several drought-stricken areas are already emerging at an alarming rate.
+While there’s a growing concern about water conservation in today’s times, several drought-stricken areas are already emerging at an alarming rate.
 We’re already facing a severe water crisis, and we need to act now so that we don’t end up repenting in the future.

 So why not begin right away and then gradually aim at achieving higher goals of saving more water.

-Do you really want the water gushing out of the tap, being wasted while you are busy brushing your teeth or scrubbing your hand with soap?
+Do you want the water gushing out of the tap being wasted while you are busy brushing your teeth or scrubbing your hand with soap?

 Most certainly not!
 Turn that faucet off and save a few gallons of water.

-2. Switch to filling up a bucket instead of taking a shower
+Switch to filling up a bucket instead of taking a shower.

-As you stand under a shower, a lot of water goes straight down the drain.
-Instead, fill up a bucket and have accountability of how much water you are using.
-This way you only use the amount of water you really require.
+As you stand under a shower, much water goes straight down the drain.
+Instead, fill up a bucket and account for how much water you are using.
+This way, you only use the amount of water you require.

 They say, ‘a little goes a long way’.
 So, why not soak your dirty dishes and fruits in a limited amount of water instead of running the faucet endlessly?

 Don’t push the start button until your dishwasher or washing machine is full.